anhelus/pcs/docs/material/01_python/01_intro/02_operators/02_operators.en.md

 ```

 !!!note "Modular arithmetic"
-	It is obvious that the `%` operator can be used for applications of modular arithmetic.
+	The `%` operator can also be used for modular arithmetic applications.

-It is important to emphasize that the `//` and `%` operators return integer values.
+It's important to note that the `//` and `%` operators return integer values.

 ### Exponentiation

-To raise a number to a power, it is necessary to use the `**` operator, where the left operand is the base, while the right one is the exponent:
+To raise a number to a power, we use the `**` operator, where the left operand is the base and the right operand is the exponent:

 ```py
 >>> 3 ** 2